-11-9 HIGH WIND PRECAUTIONS
+10-9 HIGH WIND PRECAUTIONS

 Homes located in Wind Zone II may occasionally be subjected to high winds.
-In the event of a high wind, protect the primary windows, patio doors and entrance doors against the pressures created by the high winds.
-If storm shutters have not been installed, these areas may be protected by a covering of plywood fastened to the wall studs, around the window or door frames with wood screws.
+In the event of a high wind, you may wish to protect your primary windows, patio doors and entrance doors against the pressures created by the high winds.
+If you have not already installed storm shutters, these areas may be protected by a covering of plywood fastened to the wall studs, around the window or door frames with wood screws.
 Any joints in the plywood at patio door openings will need to be secured by fastening a 2 x 4 to each side of the plywood to stiffen the joint.
 When the plywood is removed the screw holes must be filled with a high quality silicone caulk.
 Such caulking is available at local retail stores.